"Ojalá que llueva café,

 The Neotropical Kingdom

-Biologists and biogeographers have divided the dry land areas of planet Earth into nine major regions which are defined by the groups of ecologically interconnected organisms that live within them.
+Biologists and biogeographers have divided the dry land areas of planet Earth into nine major areas which are defined by the groups of ecologically interconnected organisms that live within such confinements.
 Their limits are marked mainly by natural barriers like oceans, deserts, high mountain ranges, and latitudinal climatologic boundaries all of which are frequently insurmountable to many species of plants and animals.

 Such regions of the World can in turn be divided into sub-regions or "biogeographic provinces", each characterized by subsets of organisms requiring increasingly specific ecologic conditions to survive, or set apart by natural barriers internested within the larger ones.

-The oceans of the World can be similarly divided, though enough data to define clear boundaries is lacking at the present moment.
+Earth's oceans can be similarly divided, though enough data to define clear boundaries is lacking at the present moment.
 (The Caribbean Sea may indeed be one of such distinct oceanic bio-regions).

 The nine primary terrestrial biogeographic regions of the World are: